vasnesterov/vasnesterov.github.io/order.md

 in `T'` are satisfied by the model.

 ### Lattice
-In this case there are new types of atomic facts, namely
+In this case, there are new types of atomic facts, namely:
 * `x ⊔ y = z`
 * `x ⊓ y = z`

 where `x`, `y`, and `z` are variables.
 The algorithm for lattices is similar to that for partial orders, with two differences:
-1. During the preprocessing step, for each fact `x ⊔ y = z` we add the facts `x ≤ z` and `y ≤ z`, and similarly for `⊓`.
+1. During the preprocessing step, for each fact `x ⊔ y = z`, we add the facts `x ≤ z` and `y ≤ z`, and similarly for `⊓`.
 2. In step 5, we, in addition to the above, expand the `≤`-graph using the following procedure: if a vertex `v` is reachable from both `x` and `y`, and `x ⊔ y = z` is present in the set of facts, we add the edge `(z, v)` using `sup_le`, and similarly for `⊓`.